- Home to DLR

 - The Uniform Certificate of Authority Expansion Application is for companies in good standing in their state of domicile that wish to expand into South Dakota.

 - Please note a company must have 2 years’ operating experience (SDCL § 58-6-13) and have been examined in the last 36 months unless it is wholly owned by a licensed South Dakota company.
 The Director may waive provisions under special circumstances.
+(The Financial Exam "as of date" must be one of the three calendar year ends prior to the Current Annual Statement filed with the Expansion Application.)

 The following list includes some general guidance to domestic and foreign insurance companies applying for licensure in South Dakota: